 “I’ve come so far”

-Grant is using our Enabling Services to build confidence and overcome anxiety – helping him to pursue a career with horses.
+Grant is using our Enabling Services to build confidence and overcome anxiety and agoraphobia.

-“Before I used the enabling service I would struggle with going to places like down the road, or being in shops.
+“Before I used the Enabling Services I would struggle with going to places like down the road, or being in shops.
 It was a massive relief when I went to the end of the road at my old house because it took a lot of effort and a lot of time to get me that far.
 I was so happy because I had completed that goal.
 My support worker believed in me and encouraged me – saying that nothing was going to happen and everything was going to be fine.
-They helped me get over my anxiety.”
+They helped me with my anxiety.”